Staying Ahead in a World That Will Not Wait: Why Leaders Must Develop Personal Agility

 Yet, even with this understanding, many leaders still struggle when it arrives.
 The pace of disruption catches them off guard.
 Decisions stall.
 Teams feel uncertain.
 Organisations lose momentum.

-And in today’s fast-paced landscape, hesitation is costly.
-The inability to adapt is one of the key reasons businesses stagnate—or worse, shut their doors.
+And in today's fast-paced landscape, hesitation is costly.
+The inability to adapt is one of the key reasons businesses stagnate — or worse, shut their doors.

 Take the story of Nokia.
 Once the global leader in mobile phones, Nokia had the technology and resources to compete in the smartphone revolution.
 But leadership underestimated the speed of market change and clung to legacy systems and past success.
 By the time they recognised the shift, it was too late.
-Innovation had moved on without them, and so had their customers.

 It starts with developing Personal Agility.